jzmtwong/D3-challenge/README.md

-# D3-challenge
+# Comparing Rates in Porverty and Healthcare

-**Core assignment completed**
+**Purpose**

-Using D3, created a chart that compared healthcare vs poverty by states in the USA, using 2014 Census data.
+Using Javascript, create a chart that compares healthcare vs poverty by states in the USA with 2014 Census data.

 **Feature(s)**

-The chart features pulling data from a local dataset and plotting it on a local website.
+The chart features data from the US Census Bureau.

-**Unfinished tasks**
+**Additional Information**

-The assignement included more dynamic functionality  that may be included in the future.
+used D3 and Javascript to create the chart.